-So I decided to create my own method with a mattress cleaner based on items in my pantry, and it’s been working great!
+So I created my own method with a mattress cleaner based on items in my pantry, and it’s been working great!
 This method of removing odors from your mattress is really simple and doesn’t require any fancy scented oils or kitchen utensils.
 I also like that the products I use aren’t harmful and my son can help with the clean-up.

 - A roll of paper towels (or lots of rags that you don’t mind washing)